Azure-Samples/msdocs-flask-postgresql-sample-app/README.md

 ## Requirements

-The [requirements.txt](./requirements.txt) has the following packages:
+The [requirements.txt](./requirements.txt) has the following packages, all used by a typical data-driven Flask application:

 | Package | Description |
 | ------- | ----------- |